Portugal Golden Visa Costs

 3. Collect required documents, including passport, proof of investment, and criminal record certificate.

-5. Attend a biometric appointment in Portugal.
+5. Attend a biometric appointment in Portugal within the specified timeframe.

-6. Receive your residence permit upon approval.
+6. Receive your residence permit upon approval and completion of all requirements.

 Comparison with Other Golden Visa Programs